 The business is subject to a number of risks and the Company has procedures and systems to manage these.
-Aside from the current pandemic, the key business risks affecting the Company are considered to relate to competition from other manufacturers, loss of manufacturing facility, increased raw material and energy costs, significant data loss (including cyber crime), regulatory changes, fluctuations in the UK and global economy and any action which may be taken by governments in our major markets.
+The key business risks affecting the Company are considered to relate to competition from other manufacturers, loss of manufacturing facility, increased raw material and energy costs, cyber-crime, regulatory changes, supply chain disruption, fluctuations in the UK and global economy and any action which may be taken by governments in our major markets.